PINetDalhousie/streamline/README.md

   ## Sample command lines

-  1) Navigate through the ```use-cases/``` directory to explore the diverse applications we tested using stream2gym.
+  1) Navigate through the ```use-cases/``` directory to explore the diverse applications we tested using streamline.
 Details of the applications including the exact data processing pipeline, topology, executed queries, and platform configurations can be found inside respective application directory.
 Example command to test a streaming data analytics application in a small network:

   ```sudo python3 main.py use-cases/app-testing/document-analytics/input.graphml```